imakhlaq/OmniFood/README.md

-THis is my Omni food project
+This is my Omnifood project.
+A food website idea.